Company: TOTE Services

 Employment Type: Full Time

-Job Category: Engineering
+Job Category: Operations

 Company Description: Since 1975, TOTE Services has provided full technical management and partial management/ crewing services for nearly one-hundred vessels of various sizes and configurations.
 We know that great companies are built by great people who embody our company’s values and vision.
 Whether we’re hiring for a shoreside or seagoing position, we look for people who can help us provide the world’s best ship management, marine operations, and vessel services.
 TOTE Services strives to lead the industry in safety, quality, and operational excellence and the TOTE Services team is critical to our success. www.toteservices.com